30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 Have an amazing Cholula Tour and visit the Pyramid of Cholula on your trip to Puebla!

-9. Museo Regional de la Revolución
+10. Visit the Regional de la Revolución

 The Museo Regional de la Revolución (Regional Revolution Museum) is another fascinating way to learn about Puebla’s history and the revolution.